jophinep/chadu/README.md

 You will need sudo or root permission to do the installation

-Download the chadu installation 'package https://github.com/jophinep/chadu/archive/master.zip'
+Download the chadu installation package: https://github.com/jophinep/chadu/archive/master.zip

 Extract it and open the chadu-master directory